attila-lendvai/maru/README.md

     running directly on the bare metal, minus dealing with the hardware drivers (i.e. all dynamically allocated memory needs to be managed by our own GC, all IO behind our own abstractions, etc).
-Other platforms: *libc* (functional), and *metacircular* (only a placeholder for now).
+Other platforms: *libc* (functional), *posix* (extends libc), and *metacircular* (only a placeholder for now).

+  - New **compiler backends**:
-  - An x86-64 compiler backend that directly generates Elf64 binary files in a single pass.
+    - `x86-64` and `aarch64` that directly generate Elf64 binary files

-  - With the x86-64 backend on the Linux platform it's truly **freestanding**: there is no external dependency beyond a bootstrap binary that can animate the codebase.
-No make, no gcc, no assemblers; nothing else than the Linux kernel and a bootstrap binary.
+      in a single pass.

     - An LLVM backend that emits .ll LLVM IR text files.

+  - With the `x86-64` and `aarch64` backends on the Linux platform it's truly **freestanding**: there is no external dependency beyond a bootstrap binary that animates the codebase; i.e. no make, no assemblers, not even a linker.

   - The host and the slave are isolated while bootstrapping which makes it possible to do things like reordering types (changing